 It is in sending the happy e-mails and photos to William’s birth mom that we are saddened in not having a relationship with the birth mother of our youngest son, Samuel.
 He was adopted through a last-minute situation, and even his birth mother was unaware of her pregnancy; we received a phone call about him a few hours after he was born and without hesitation, immediately welcomed him into our family.

 Our sweet babe is close to 18 months now, and while we have attempted to reach out to his birth mother through the agency, the response has been minimal.
 We have sent her several photos and updates (just in case she does want them) to the agency, and in return, she did send her baby photo to share with Samuel.
 The photo is something we treasure; we can’t wait until Samuel is old enough to understand that photo is his birth mother’s baby picture—they look identical!

 While we are saddened we haven’t been able to connect with Samuel’s birth mother and share milestones as we have done with William’s birth mother, we do not take her lack of interest personally.
 We understand and sincerely respect her ongoing decision to have space.
 Our agency recently heard from her, and she is very happy with the adoption placement.
 We regularly pray for her and despite whether or not the adoption remains closed, she will forever hold a close and special place in our lives.

-The difference in our relationships with our sons’ birth mothers has prepared us for whatever the Lord has in store for our next adoption and birth mother.
+The difference in our relationships with our sons’ birth mothers has prepared us for whatever the Lord has in store for our next adoption relationship and birth mother.
 We are thankful for all of the wonderful counseling and support that Lifetime offers birth mothers, as well as the opportunity to begin a relationship before our next child is born.
 We are certainly looking forward to our next child!"